bibanon/ayase/README.md

 > **Note:** Ayase currently a proof of concept.
-It now works perfectly with the Asagi schema.
-Future versions will set up a connection to the both the Asagi and Ayase Schemas.
+It works perfectly with the Asagi schema.
+Future versions will set up a connection to both the Asagi and Ayase Schemas.

-**Ayase** is a 4chan Archiver API middleware and HTML frontend based on Python, FastAPI, and Jinja2.
+**Ayase** is a 4chan Archiver API and HTML frontend based on Python, FastAPI, and Jinja2.

-It was produced by the Bibliotheca Anonoma as a replacement for FoolFuuka, to be the API Middleware and HTML Templating Frontend to both Asagi and Ayase compatible scrapers, and the definition of the Ayase SQL Standard.
+It was produced by the Bibliotheca Anonoma as a replacement for FoolFuuka, to be an API and HTML templating frontend for both Asagi and Ayase compatible scrapers, and the definition of the Ayase SQL Standard.

 ## Installation